 Ernst Ludwig Kirchner, Gerhard Richter and Jonas Burgert: me Collectors Room Berlin creates dedicated spaces for three important German artists of three generations.
-The exhibition with works from the Olbricht Collection will open on the occasion of Berlin Art Week on
+The focus of the exhibited works is man as an artistic motif.
+The exhibition with works of the Olbricht Collection will open on the occasion of Berlin Art Week on 11 September 2019.